mike4aday/SwiftlySalesforce/README.md

 ## Main Components of Swiftly Salesforce
 * [Salesforce.swift]: This is your Swift interface to the Salesforce Platform, and likely the only file you’ll refer to.
 It has methods to query, retrieve, update and delete records, and to access [custom Apex REST][Apex REST] endpoints.

-* [Router.swift]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
+* [Resource.swift]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
 The more important and commonly-used Salesforce [REST API] endpoints are represented as enum values, including one for [custom Apex REST][Apex REST] endpoints.

-* [AuthData.swift]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
+* [OAuth2Result.swift]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
 These values are stored securely in the iOS keychain.

 * [Extensions.swift]: Swift extensions used by other components of Swiftly Salesforce.
 The extensions that you'll likely use in your own code are `DateFormatter.salesforceDateTime`, and `DateFormatter.salesforceDate`, for converting Salesforce date/time and date values to and from strings for JSON serialization.

-* [AuthManager.swift]: Coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
+* [ConnectedApp.swift]: Coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
 The access token must be included in the header of every HTTP request to the Salesforce REST API.
-If the access token has expired, the AuthManager will attempt to [refresh][OAuth2 refresh token flow] it.
-If the refresh process fails, then AuthManager will call on its delegate to authenticate the user, that is, to display a Salesforce-hosted web login form.
+If the access token has expired, the ConnectedApp instance will attempt to [refresh][OAuth2 refresh token flow] it.
+If the refresh process fails, then ConnectedApp will call on its delegate to authenticate the user, that is, to display a Salesforce-hosted web login form.
 The default implementation uses a [Safari View Controller](https://developer.apple.com/videos/play/wwdc2015-504/) (new in iOS 9) to authenticate the user via the OAuth2 '[user-agent][OAuth2 user-agent flow]' flow.
 Though 'user-agent' flow is more complex than the OAuth2 '[username-password][OAuth2 username-password flow]' flow, it is the preferred method of authenticating users to Salesforce, since their credentials are never handled by the client application.

 ## Dependent Frameworks
 The great Swift frameworks leveraged by Swiftly Salesforce: